-As previously reported, in February 2005, a Complaint was filed against the Company in the State Court of Fulton County, Georgia, captioned Swartz Private Equity, L.L.C. vs. USA Technologies, Inc. (File No. 2005 VS 0777772D).
+In February 2005, a Complaint was filed against the Company in the State Court of Fulton County, Georgia, captioned Swartz Private Equity, L.L.C. vs. USA Technologies, Inc. (File No. 2005 VS 0777772D).
 The Complaint alleges that the Company breached various agreements entered into with Swartz Private Equity, LLC in August and September 2000 in connection with the so-called equity line of credit provided by Swartz to the Company.
+The Complaint requests monetary damages of \$4,350,381 representing the alleged value of the warrants currently held by, or claimed to be due to, Swartz, monetary damages of \$196,953 representing a termination fee allegedly due in connection with the termination of an agreement, and unspecified monetary damages relating to the alleged breach of certain rights of first refusal.

 In June 2005, the Company filed an Answer, Affirmative Defenses and Counterclaims in response to the Swartz Complaint.
 The Company's response denied any liability to Swartz and sought unspecified money damages and other affirmative relief against Swartz.
-The Company's filing alleged that Swartz should be prohibited from enforcing the various agreements entered into by the parties because Swartz had failed to register as a broker-dealer under applicable Federal and state securities laws as required in order for Swartz to be engaged in the business of providing equity line products.
+The Company's filing alleged, among other things, that Swartz should be prohibited from enforcing the various agreements entered into by the parties because Swartz had failed to register as a broker-dealer under applicable Federal and state securities laws as required in order for Swartz to be engaged in the business of providing equity line products.
 The Company's filing also alleged that Swartz fraudulently induced the Company to enter into the transaction by misrepresenting to the Company that Swartz was a deep pocket investor with significant financial resources, and Swartz would make significant investments in the Company.
-The Company's response states that Swartz only provided the Company with approximately \$30,000 of funding.
-The Company's filing also alleged that Swartz misrepresented to the Company that it was properly licensed under the securities laws to engage in the equity line transaction.
-The Company also alleges that Swartz breached the agreements entered into between the parties by refusing to promptly return shares to the Company that had previously been delivered by the Company to Swartz under the equity line arrangement.
+In September 2005, the Company served various discovery requests upon Swartz that have been partially responded to as of the date of this prospectus.

 The Company intends to vigorously defend this action and to prosecute its counterclaims.
+In particular, the Company believes it has a substantial defense to the complaint because Swartz was not registered as a broker-dealer, and intends to vigorously pursue this defense.
 At the present time, the Company is unable to estimate the possible range of damages that the Company might incur should this action be resolved against the Company.